ParadexRelayer/Consumer-API-docs/readme.md

 ## GET /v0/orderbook
 `public endpoint`

 Returns the order book for a given market.
-The orderbook representation merges orders of the same value to show the overall volume at each value.
+The orderbook representation merges orders of the same value to show the overall volume at each value:
 #### parameters
 * market - Symbol of a market
 ```